glpi-project/doc/source/modules/configuration/authentication/ldap.rst

 In case the server hosting the LDAP directory is in a different timezone as GLPI, it is necessary to modify the **Timezone** variable to account for the difference.

-**Secure LDAP connection**

-GLPI can connect to a LDAP directory through a LDAPS connection.
-To enable this, add the *ldaps://* prefix to your host/server IP and change the port to your server's LDAPS port (default 636).

 **Limit of the number of records returned**